Dear Eden Prairie Schools Families,

 There will be limited storage on the device and academic files take priority over personal.
 Several backup options exist to cloud storage or personal computers.
 Students should backup their files.

 Applications and Content

 If a student violates any part of the above policy, he/she will be subject to disciplinary action.
-The disciplinary action for a violation may include restrictions for downloading apps, checking the iPad in and out of school each day, having all iPad privileges revoked, or other actions deemed appropriate.
+The disciplinary action for a violation will range from the student needing to check his or her iPad in and out of school each day for a period of time, to having all iPad privileges revoked.

 In instances where the student has put his/her own safety or the safety of others at risk (i.e. bullying), iPad privileges will be revoked immediately.

-We understand that instances of damage, destruction, or loss of the assigned iPad may occur.
+We understand instances of damage, destruction, or loss of the assigned iPad.
 These instances will be dealt with on a case-by case basis.
 Incidents of gross negligence or repeated incidents may result in financial restitution from the family, up to the cost of the entire device if warranted.
-If the device is damaged beyond repair or lost the cost of replacement is $400.00.
+If the device is damaged beyond repair or lost the cost of replacement is $300.
 Samples of approximate repair and replacement cost of individual parts are listed below.
 If there is damage that can be repaired the student will be charged for the actual cost of repair.

 ● iPad Brick - $13